 Try Buying Your Mortgage a Coffee a Day

 Try putting an extra $100 per month into your mortgage.
 This would cost about the same as a daily cup of coffee, but provide significant savings.
 Most of us could put aside an extra $3 a day, so why not try it.
 Maybe try sending a little each week or each fortnight.
-Most Australian mortgages have a BSB and Account number so you can easily transfer small amounts over as often as you like.
+All Australian mortgages have a BSB and Account number, and most allow extra payments, so you can easily transfer small amounts over as often as you like.

 If you had a $300,000 variable home loan the minimum payment over 30 years, would be $1,468.
 If you chose to pay $1,568, you would pay off your mortgage more than 3 years faster and save over $30,700 in total loan repayments.
 This is shown below: